codewdhruv/Nodejs-Sample-Pipeline/README.md

 Here we have build a simple, two-stage CI Pipeline in Harness.
 Setting up and running the Pipeline will take about 30 minutes.
 The Pipeline will build and run a unit test on a sample nodejs repository, upload the artifact to Docker Hub, and then run integration tests.
 You can use publicly-available code, images, and your Github and Docker Hub accounts.

+## Workflow

+- Use a Kubernetes cluster build farm.
+- Build the code and run unit tests in the build farm.
+- Package the app as a Docker image and upload it to Docker Hub.
+- Pull the uploaded image to the build farm as a Background Task.
+[Check out more about background tasks here](google.com)
+- Run an integration test against the sample app.